uhh-lt/josimtext/README.md

 JoSimText
 ========

-This system performs [word sense induction](https://en.wikipedia.org/wiki/Word-sense_induction) and disambiguation.
-This is an implementation of the [JoBimText](http://www.jobimtext.org) approach in Scala, Spark and tuned for induction of word Senses (hence the "S" in the name).
+This system performs [word sense induction](https://en.wikipedia.org/wiki/Word-sense_induction) form text.
+This is an implementation of the [JoBimText](http://www.jobimtext.org) approach in Scala, Spark, tuned for induction of word Senses (hence the "S" instead of "B" in the name, but also because of the name of the initial developer of the project Johannes Simon).
 The [original JoBimText implementation](http://maggie.lt.informatik.tu-darmstadt.de/jobimtext/downloads/) is written in Java/Pig and is more generic as it supposes that "Jo"s (i.e. objects) and "Bims (i.e. features) can be any linguistic objects.
 This particular implementation is designed for modeling of words and multiword expressions.